 Human papillomaviruses (HPV) are small, double-stranded DNA viruses that infect the epithelium.
 More than 100 HPV genotypes have been identified, including approximately 40 genotypes that affect the human anogenital area.
-These HPV genotypes are categorized as low-risk for oncogenesis (e.g., types 6 and 11) or high-risk for oncogenesis (e.g., types 16 and 18), based on whether they have an association with cervical cancer.
+These HPV genotypes are categorized as low-risk for oncogenesis (for example, types 6 and 11) or high-risk for oncogenesis (for example, types 16, 18, 31, 33, 45, 52, 58), based on whether they have an association with cervical cancer.

-For further information about HPV refer to the Public Health Agency of Canada (PHAC) website.
+For additional information about HPV, refer to the Public Health Agency of Canada (PHAC) website.